 |Accounts Payable Account – Supplier A||500|

-The payment has been made to Supplier A, the debit to the accounts payable account clears the original invoice posted to the supplier account, and the credit to cash reflects the cash going out of the business to the supplier.
+The payment has been made to Supplier A, the debit to the trade payables account clears the original invoice posted to the supplier account, and the credit to cash reflects the cash going out of the business to the supplier.

 Accounts Payable Reconciliation